Below is a list of commonly asked questions about applying to the SALT Center.

 What is the SALT Center application deadline?

-This deadline applied to Freshmen and Transfer students, new to the University of Arizona (UA), as well as currently enrolled UA students.
+This deadline applies to Freshmen and Transfer candidates, as well as currently enrolled UA students.

 * Historically, March 1st has been the date that the SALT Center has reached capacity and initiated a Waiting List.
 SALT Center candidates are encouraged to submit a complete application by this date in order to have the highest chance of avoiding the Waiting List.

 ** The SALT Center may elect to take the online application offline at any time after this date if the program has reached capacity.

 Do I have to be admitted to the University of Arizona to use SALT Center services?